Fred S. Keller: Brazil

 Concluding his years at Columbia University, he was invited to the University of São Paulo by Fulbright–Hays, in which he attended as a visiting professor.
 He spent one year in Brazil during 1961, establishing his reinforcement theory into the psychological presence.
 Keller constructed multiple experimental instruments used to test reinforcement, such as living cages that were constructed from ordinary resources.
 He used hard-wire cloths, wooden frames, bent wire that acted as levers, pencils, watches, and cocktail stirrers.
 Keller initiated a new psychology in the city of Brazil and was recognized heavily for it.
 His influence at the university initiated multiple students to travel to the US to continue the work of Keller.

 Several years after returning from Brazil he got an invitation to come back in 1963.
 He was asked to create a novel department, designed completely by him (carta branca), called "personalized system of instruction".
-He spent his time at the University of Brasilia developing his new psychological program, in which he was forced to depart from in 1964.
+He spent his time at the University of Brasília developing his new psychological program, in which he was forced to depart from in 1964.
 He continued his work in the US on the PSI, also known as the Keller Plan, with several other theorists, and his work continued in Brazil by his students.
 His work was also translated into Portuguese.